Washington Minor DUI - Under 21 Years Old

 - Raising Affirmative Defenses: Under Washington law, a person charged with minor DUI can raise the affirmative defense that he or she consumed the alcohol after driving but within 2 hours of driving.

-If you or someone you care about has been arrested for underage DUI in Tukwila or the surrounding area, you need an experienced DUI attorney to defend your case and protect your constitutional rights.
+If you or someone you care about has been arrested for underage DUI, you need an experienced DUI attorney to defend your case and protect your constitutional rights.

 Experienced Washington DUI attorney James Curtis at The Curtis Firm will defend your case strategically and aggressively, knowing that a conviction can be harmful to your future.
 Contact us today for a consultation.